Vinicius-L-R-Matos/my_vault_posts/content/posts/Building a Blog System Using Obsidian.md

     main()
 ```

 - Implement the repo manualy to someserver.
 Until make your self familiar to it.
 Then you can host it.
 Here i used a blank php one on hostinger.

 ## Host it
-- Enter your Git repository URL in the appropriate field, depending on whether it’s public or private.
-For this example, I used a public repository with the URL: ==https://github.com/my_git_user/my_repo.git==.
+- Enter your Git repository URL in the appropriate field, based on whether it is public or private.
+In this example, I used a public repository with the following URL format: ==https://github.com/my_git_user/my_repo.git==.
+- Here, I opted for a Hostinger account.
+While it's not mandatory, I can confidently say it works smoothly and efficiently.
-- Once is all working, Implemet manualy.
-If is working, click on the auto-implement button.
-A modal will appear, explanning a webhook URL(copy this one), and a link to configure it on you github account. acces id and paste onde the correspondenting field.
+- Once you did, Implemet manualy by using the function in you host provider.
+If is working, find and click on the auto-implement button.
+A modal will appear, explanning a webhook URL(copy this one), and a link to configure it on you github account.
+Acces id and paste in the correspondenting field.
 Make no other chages and save it.
 It is done!
 It should work just fine as this one here is.
-- You can also insert all by the python plugin!
-Confire as show in the Python Scripter!
+- You can also manage everything using the Python plugin!
+Configure it as demonstrated in the [Python Scripter](https://github.com/nickrallison/obsidian-python-scripter).
-- start blogging! =]
+- Start blogging! =]

-## Styling Your Blog - Custom Styles
+## Styling Your Blog With some Custom Styles
 To improve the visual appearance of your blog, especially for images, create a `layouts/partials/extended_head.html` file:
 ```
 <style>